The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol’s Mick Jagger (F. & S. II.138) is estimated to be worth between £60,000 and £90,000.
-This signed screenprint, created in 1975, has shown consistent value growth, with an average annual growth rate of 5%.
-This is a popular artwork, having been sold 27 times at auction since its initial sale on 13th December 1999.
-The hammer price in the last 12 months has ranged from £51,325 in June 2025 to £85,000 in March 2023.
-The current average annual growth rate is 5%.
+The value of Andy Warhol’s Mick Jagger (F. & S. II.138) (signed) is estimated to be worth between £60,000 to £80,000.
+This screenprint has shown consistent value growth, with an average annual growth rate of 4%.
+This popular artwork has an auction history of 27 total sales since its entry to the market on 13th December 1999.
+Over the past 12 months, the hammer price has ranged from £51,325 in May 2025 to £85,000 in March 2023.
+The five-year auction history demonstrates the potential of this piece, with an average return to the seller of £63,706.
 The edition size of this artwork is limited to 250.

 Meaning & Analysis